 Let us now turn to the problem of the rationality of believing in modern science.

-But if this is true, then the ultimate nature of the cosmos is not within the capacity of science to explain.
+But if this is true, then the ultimate nature of the cosmos is not within the actual capacity of science to explain.

-And this is why it is more rational to believe in Christ than in modern science.
+This is why it is more rational to believe in Christ than in modern science.

-III.
-That it is Rational to Believe that the New Testament is Reliable History
+Part III: That it is Rational to Believe that the New Testament is Reliable History